ThorirLa/ThorirLarusson.github.io/micro_project.markdown

 <!-- HTML block starts -->
 <iframe src="{{ '/html/drug_arrest_map.html' | prepend: site.baseurl }}" width="100%" height="500"></iframe>
 <!-- HTML block ends -->

-Social visualization techniques can greatly aid in lowering crime rates by identifying high-risk areas which is called predictive crime analyses which you can see more about [here][Predictive-policing].
+Social visualization techniques can significantly contribute to reducing crime rates by identifying high-risk areas.
+This approach is known as predictive crime analysis, which you can read more about [here][Predictive-policing].

 After observing the prevalence of drug and narcotics crimes in the Tenderloin district, we wondered whether this trend has persisted over the past 15 years.
 Below, we present a bokeh plot illustrating the distribution of such crimes across districts during this period.
 This visualization allows us to track changes in each district over time.